 History

-The northwestern areas of Michigan’s lower peninsula were popular settlements for Native Americans and remain a place for fishing, pleasure, fresh water, scenery, and a change of seasons.
-Names, such as Petoskey (where the sun shines through the clouds), Mackinaw (great snapping turtle), and Onaway (awake) are a few of the names rooted in the traditions and places that have been passed down through the generations.
-Early records for Pleasanvtiew Township date back to 1855 and are memorialized the Historical Context (below).
+The northwestern areas of Michigan’s lower peninsula were popular settlements for Native Americans.
+They stay a place for fishing and pleasure.
+Fresh water, scenery, and a change of seasons can also be found there.
+Names like Petoskey, Mackinaw, and Onaway have meanings.
+Petoskey means where the sun shines through the clouds.
+Mackinaw means great snapping turtle.
+Onaway means awake.
+These names are rooted in traditions and places passed down through the generations.
+Early records for Pleasant View Township date back to 1855 and are memorialized in the Historical Context (below).
 This history also serves as a cornerstone for the Township Master Plan.

 Historical Artifact & Story Request

 The PDF viewer should display the document below.
 There is a download button located on the toolbar as well other useful functions.
 Should the PDF viewer fail to load correctly, please Click Here to access the PDF document.
-You may be prompted to either download or open the document depending on the preferences configured in your browser or app.
+You may be prompted to download the document.
+Alternatively, you may be prompted to open it.
+This depends on the preferences configured in your browser or app.
 Copies can also be made available, by request, through the Township Office.